-Gentrification is the renovation process of deteriorated urban neighbourhoods by means of the influx of more affluent residents.
-Gentrification can quite drastically enhance the quality and livelihood of an area, but like many things there are negative outcomes of this; the most prominent being the potential forced relocation of established and existing residents and businesses.
+Gentrification is the renovation process of deteriorated urban neighbourhoods utilizing the influx of more affluent residents.
+Gentrification can quite drastically enhance the quality and livelihood of an area, but like many things, there are negative outcomes of this; the most prominent being the potential forced relocation of established and existing residents and businesses.
 This causes them to move from said area, usually due to financial factors such as rental increase.
 On the topic of gentrification, Neal Hudson of Savills division said:

 “The movement of socio-economic groups around the capital has had an impact on property markets around the city.”

 Hudson’s claims are completely accurate.
 I grew up in Harrow, North West London – an area that hasn’t changed much at all since my youth.
 However, just around the corner, you have Wembley, which has changed drastically since my childhood.
 In 2002, Brent Council and Quintain formed a partnership to go forth with the regeneration of Wembley, in which over £1.5bn has been invested.
 The regeneration of Wembley has so far produced Wembley Stadium, a refurbished Wembley Arena, the Civic Centre alongside London Designer Outlet, Wembley Park Boulevard, a sizeable chunk of hotels and student accommodation complexes, along with hundreds of new homes.